16-19 Education in the UK

 Good information on how your qualifications are likely to be converted and the compatibility of grading systems is available on the UK University Admissions website: www.ucas.com/sites/default/files/2015-international-qualifications.pdf

-There are no tuition fees chargeable to full-time students from within the European Union for those under 19 years of age on 1st September 2019.
-However, there is a payment of £50 from each new student, collected on enrolment, which supports the provision of enhanced ICT facilities.
+There are no tuition fees chargeable to full-time students from within the European Union for those under 19 years of age on 1st September in the year of application.
+However, there is a payment of £50 from each new student, collected on enrolment, which supports the provision of ICT facilities.

-To study at SFX you will need to have a good standard of English in order to participate in lessons, and as examinations and coursework (excluding in language subjects) will need to be written in English.
-It is not possible to study at Level 3 (A levels & Extended Diploma) unless you already have the equivalent of GCSE English grade 4.
-If you can already prove a high standard of written English (IELTS 5.5), Cambridge First Certificate, we may enter you for GCSE English along with your level 3 course.
+To study at St. Francis Xavier Sixth From College you will need to have a good standard of English in order to participate in lessons, and as examinations and coursework (excluding in language subjects) will need to be written in English.
+It is not possible to study at Level 3 (A level & Extended Diploma courses) unless you already have the equivalent of GCSE English grade 4.
+If you can already prove a high standard of written English (IELTS 5.5) or Cambridge First Certificate, we may enter you for GCSE English along with your level 3 course.

 Students fluent in French, Spanish, Portuguese or Italian may be eligible to take the language as an additional A level.
 Fluent speakers of other languages who can prove their competence can be entered for A level examinations.